4 Times What Equals 32

 The abstract equation "4 times what equals 32?" finds concrete meaning in numerous everyday scenarios:

 1. Bulk Purchasing: Suppose a store sells apples in packs of 4 for a total price of $32.
 How much does one apple cost?
 To find the unit price, you divide the total cost by the number of packs: $32 ÷ 4 = $8 per pack.
-Even so, if you know the price per pack ($8) and the number of packs (4), multiplying them gives the total: 4 packs × $8/pack = $32.
+That said, if you know the price per pack ($8) and the number of packs (4), multiplying them gives the total: 4 packs × $8/pack = $32.
 This illustrates how multiplication connects quantities and prices.

 2. Time Management: A project requires 32 hours of work.
 If a team works 4 hours per day, how many days will it take?
 The calculation is straightforward: 32 hours ÷ 4 hours/day = 8 days.
 Conversely, if you know the daily work hours (4) and the total days (8), multiplying them confirms the total hours: 4 hours/day × 8 days = 32 hours.